ebizimana/AYG_Website/README.md

 # AYG_Website
 The website for The AYG app

-# To Do
-[x] Fix multiple edit
-[x] Add Graphes
-[x] If you change the total the software crushes
-[x] if you change the grade back to NG the software crushes

 quiz 1  -  100
 quiz 2  -  100
 quiz 3  -  100